 As an artist, I am in my preferred place in a long and physical process of making.
 During this time, a vivid connection with the material as well as the concept, the reason for being, roots me in my work.

-2016 Smithsonian Artist Research Fellow and 2019 Museum of Natural History Researcher in drawing, Lynn Sures is a multidisciplinary Washington, DC based artist working in handmade paper, pulp painting, drawing, artist books, printmaking, ceramic sculpture, and forged steel.
+2016 Smithsonian Artist Research Fellow (SARF) and since 2018 a Museum of Natural History Researcher in drawing, Lynn Sures is a multidisciplinary Washington, DC based artist working in handmade paper, pulp painting, drawing, artist books, printmaking, ceramic sculpture, and forged steel.
 Her current focus is the nexus between art and science, in which she considers the physical world and its juncture with the origins of humans—as early humans’ interdependence with ecology has currency with our contemporary discourse.
 Her artist books have appeared in several published collections, including the Penland Book of Handmade Books.
 Her work is held in collections including the United States Department of State, the US Library of Congress, Yale University, New York Public Library, the Fabriano Museo della Carta e della Filigrana, and the American Museum of Papermaking.
 Lynn has exhibited in solo shows in New York, Istanbul, and Mexico City, and created art works for events in Australia, Japan, Italy.
 In Sri Lanka, she was a U.S. State Department American Artist Abroad.
 She is founding director of the national Collegiate Paper Triennial exhibition; and of the annual Fabriano Paper/Print/Book Italian study abroad experience.
 She was guest editor of the 2016 Winter issue of Hand Papermaking magazine, on the papermaking of Italy.
-Most recently Professor and Chair of Fine Arts at the Corcoran College of Art and Design, Washington, DC, until its closure in August, 2014; she has also taught at Columbia College, Chicago; University of the Arts, Philadelphia; and George Washington University, Washington, DC.
-She regularly offers workshops at centers such as Penland School, and has been a visiting artist at universities and museums nationally and internationally.
+Most recently Professor and Chair of Fine Arts at the Corcoran College of Art and Design, Washington, DC, until its closure in August, 2014; she has also taught at Columbia College, Chicago; University of the Arts, Philadelphia; and George Washington University, Washington, DC where she is Professor Emerita of Art and Design She regularly offers workshops at centers such as Penland School, and has been a visiting artist at universities and museums nationally and internationally.